prometheon/bedrock-electron-2/README.md

 - For Mac with Intel chip `yarn package-debug-mac`
 - For Mac with M1 chip `yarn package-debug-mac-m1`
 - For Windows `yarn package-debug-win`.
 Then use `./release/build/Bedrock Setup x.x.x.exe` to start the setup

+## Packaging for Production

+Automated CI/CD will take care about everything once PR is merged.
+Just make sure you've updated the version in `release/app/package.json` file.